ember-learn/ember-blog/content/ember-data-5-x-update-2023-04-11.md

 In more recent years, various 3rd party attempts have been made to address some of the shortcomings of the Model paradigm. [ember-m3](https://github.com/hjdivad/ember-m3) explored what it might mean to have schema-driven models. [ember-data-model-fragments](https://github.com/adopted-ember-addons/ember-data-model-fragments) offered a deep-tracking workaround. [ember-data-storefront](https://github.com/embermap/ember-data-storefront) offered alternative data access patterns to simplify the mental model of asynchronous edges in relational data. [ember-data-changetracker](https://github.com/danielspaniel/ember-data-change-tracker), [ember-changeset](https://github.com/poteto/ember-changeset), and [ember-buffered-proxy](https://github.com/yapplabs/ember-buffered-proxy) offered mechanisms for streamlined mutation flows and more easily discardable changes.

-Although we appreciate each of these addons for tackling challenging aspects of EmberData and addressing the genuine needs of our consumers, many of these features were built on an unstable foundation and rely on constantly changing private and intimate API contracts.
+We appreciate each of these addons for tackling challenging aspects of working with EmberData and addressing the genuine needs of our consumers, and we are thankful to all the maintainers over the years that helped these projects along.

+In the absence the public APIs that EmberData now offers, many of these libraries built features on an unstable foundation and relied on private and intimate API contracts that cwere onstantly changing.
 Consequently, applications using these addons have encountered significant difficulties when attempting to upgrade their version of EmberData.

-So throughout the 3.x and 4.x cycles, we began evolving a new set of public APIs on top which we could support these ideas without compromise, and plotting to bring ideas explored by each of these libraries into the core recommended experience of EmberData itself.
+So throughout the 3.x and 4.x cycles, we began evolving a new set of public APIs on top which we could support these ideas without compromise.
 RequestManager and Cache are the result of these efforts.

+While this means these libraries can now rewrite to utilize public APIs and achieve improved stability, we also intend to bring most of the ideas explored by each of these libraries into the core recommended experience of EmberData itself.

 **What does this mean?**